anakic/querystorm-docs/SQL/custom_tabular.md

 ## Calling the function

-If we defined the query properly, any time we connect via SQLite, the engine will compile the C# code, notice the function and register it with SQLite.
+When we connect via SQLite, it will compile the C# code in the workbook and register the function we defined.

 ![Calling C# table-valued function](../images/cs_tvf_call.png)